wellcomecollection/docs/rfcs/050-concepts-api/README.md

 ## Endpoint #3: Listing and searching concepts

-If we decide we need this, it would look similar to the works and images endpoints:
+This will look similar to the works and images endpoints:

 ```
 GET /concepts